heyallnorahere/custom-leverless/README.md

 switches, which I was easily able to adapt into my project.
 The PCB has mounts for 18 switches in total, each mapped to the default pin of the button the switch represents.

 The Raspberry Pi Pico can be mounted in two ways: removable Dupont headers or surface-mounting.
+I decided to use Dupont headers for prototyping, even though they take more space.
+This was reflected in my PCB design.
+I never ended up going back to reiterate on the PCB design, so even though I could have optimized the space usage, I held off because of the overhead that comes with ordering a batch of PCBs.

 As I was about to submit my PCB to be manufactured, I thought to add RGB LEDs to the design, as GP2040-CE had built-in support for controlling them.
 The Kailh switches conveniently have small